AjayKumar095/Red_Wine_Quality_ML_Project/README.md

 Ultimately, the project aims to provide winemakers and enthusiasts with a reliable tool for assessing red wine quality.

 ## Project link
-This project is deployed on Onrender cloud plateform with (free instance version).
+This project is deployed on render cloud plateform with (free instance version).

 RedBlend :- https://redblend.onrender.com/